The Color Purple: Plot

-Through her letters, Nettie reveals she has become disillusioned with her missionary work.
-Corrine became ill with a fever, and Nettie asked Samuel to tell her how he adopted Olivia and Adam.
-Realizing Adam and Olivia are Celie's children, Nettie then learned Alphonso is actually her and Celie's stepfather.
-Their actual father was a store owner that white men lynched because they resented his success.
-She also learned their mother suffered a mental collapse after her husband's death and that Alphonso exploited the situation to control their mother's considerable wealth.

-Nettie confesses to Samuel and Corrine she is the children's biological aunt.
-The gravely ill Corrine refuses to believe her until Nettie reminds her of her previous encounter with Celie in the store.
-Later, Corrine dies, finally having accepted Nettie's story.
-Meanwhile, Celie visits Alphonso, who confirms Nettie's story.
-Celie begins to lose some of her faith in God, which she confides to Shug, who explains to Celie her own unique religious philosophy.
-Shug helps Celie realize that God is not someone who has power over her like the rest of the men in Celie's life.
-Rather, God is an “it” and not a “who."

-Having had enough of her husband's abuse, Celie decides to leave Mister along with Shug and Squeak, who is considering a singing career of her own.
-Celie puts a curse on Mister before leaving him for good, settling in Tennessee and supporting herself as a seamstress.
+Shug returns to town, newly married to a man called Grady.
+Celie confesses to Shug that her father raped her.
+While both their husbands are out, Celie and Shug have sex for the first time.
+Together, they learn that Mister has hidden letters from Nettie for years.
+In the letters, Nettie says she has befriended a missionary couple, Samuel and Corrine, and gone to Africa with them.
+Samuel and Corrine had unwittingly adopted Adam and Olivia.
+Through Samuel's story of the adoption, Nettie learns that Alphonso is her and Celie's stepfather.
+Their biological father was lynched, and their mother then suffered a mental collapse that Alphonso exploited.
+Nettie confesses to Samuel and Corrine that she is the children's biological aunt.
+Corrine, gravely ill, refuses to believe Nettie until Nettie reminds her that she had previously met Celie.
+Later, Corrine dies, having accepted Nettie's story.

+Celie visits Alphonso, who confirms Nettie's story.
+Celie confides to Shug that she is losing faith in God; Shug explains to Celie her own unique religious philosophy.
+Celie, Shug and Squeak decide to leave town; Celie curses Mister before leaving him.
+They settle in Memphis, Tennessee; Celie starts a pants-making business.

-Alphonso dies, Celie inherits his land, and moves back into her childhood home.
-Around this time, Shug falls in love with Germaine, a member of her band, and this news crushes Celie.
-Shug travels with Germaine, all the while writing postcards to Celie.
+Alphonso dies.
+Celie inherits land that rightfully should have been passed down to her and Nettie because it belonged to her biological father and mother.
+She moves back into her childhood home.
+Celie is crushed when Shug falls in love with Germaine, a member of her band.
+Shug travels with Germaine, writing postcards to Celie.
 Celie pledges to love Shug even if Shug does not love her back.

-Celie learns that Mister, suffering from a considerable decline in fortunes after Celie left him, has changed dramatically, and Celie begins to call him by his first name, Albert.
-Albert proposes that they marry "in the spirit as well as in the flesh," but Celie declines.
+Celie learns that Mister is suffering from a considerable decline in fortunes, and begins calling him by his first name, Albert.
+Mister proposes that they marry "in the spirit as well as in the flesh", but Celie declines.

-Meanwhile, Nettie and Samuel marry and prepare to return to America.
+Nettie and Samuel marry and prepare to return to America.
 Before they leave, Adam marries Tashi, an African girl.
-Following an African tradition, Tashi undergoes the painful rituals of female circumcision and facial scarring.
+Following tradition, Tashi undergoes female genital mutilation and facial scarring.
 In solidarity, Adam undergoes the same facial scarring ritual.

-As Celie realizes that she is content in her life without Shug, Shug returns, having ended her relationship with Germaine.
-Nettie, Samuel, Olivia, Adam, and Tashi all arrive at Celie's house.
-Nettie and Celie reunite after 30 years and introduce one another to their respective families.
+As Celie realizes that she is content without Shug, Shug returns, having ended her relationship with Germaine.
+Nettie, Samuel, Olivia, Adam and Tashi arrive at Celie's house.
+Nettie and Celie reunite after 30 years, introducing one another to their respective families.